Learn about actual and potential costs

 How risky is the supply chain?

-Supply chain risk is low in this market, meaning there is minimal risk of supply shocks or price fluctuations due to issues with vendors' upstream suppliers.
-Low supply chain risk benefits buyers by contributing to consistency in market prices and service availability.
-Most of vendors' upstream suppliers are considered...
+Supply chain risk is moderate in this market, meaning that supply shocks or price fluctuations are possible due to issues with vendors' upstream suppliers.
+Medium supply chain risk harms buyer power by contributing to uncertainty in market prices and the availability of equipment used in WMSs.
+The main source...
 Subscribe to learn more.